JakeWnuk/rulecat/README.md

     - Only prints dehexed text
 - URL and HTML encodes text from `stdin`
     - Only prints encoded text
+- Transforms text into emojis from `stdin`
+    - Select the number of replacements

 - For more application examples:
     - [Rulecat Examples](https://jakewnuk.com/posts/brewing-hash-cracking-resources-w-the-twin-cats/)